ANALYSIS-Indian airlines risk consolidation, plane repossessions amid COVID-19 surge

 With more people losing loved ones and the outlook on the economy, jobs and incomes turning down, a recovery in domestic travel, which had been expected by the end of 2021, may not come until at least the first quarter of 2022, analysts estimate.

-To make matters worse, several countries including the United States and Britain with whom India has had bilateral arrangements to operate charter flights have restricted arrivals due to high infection rates.
+To make matters worse, several countries, including Britain and the United States, with which India has had bilateral arrangements to operate charter flights have restricted arrivals because of high infection rates.

 The charters offered a lucrative revenue stream for local carriers after the Indian government shut down regular international flights when the pandemic hit.
-A recovery in international traffic to pre-COVID levels is expected only by 2024, according to CAPA.
+A recovery in international traffic to pre-COVID levels is expected only by 2024, CAPA says.

 LESSORS LESS FORGIVING

-Smaller carriers like SpiceJet Ltd SPJT.NS and privately owned GoAir could come under pressure to reduce capacity, find partners or consolidate, analysts say, particularly as aircraft lessors take a harder line.
+Smaller carriers, such as SpiceJet Ltd SPJT.NS and privately owned GoAir, could come under pressure to reduce capacity, find partners or consolidate, analysts say, particularly as aircraft lessors take a harder line.

+SpiceJet said its passenger and cargo businesses have generated adequate cash flows to cover the cost of operations.

+The airline is in talks with lenders for debt and private investors for further capitalisation, the airline's spokesman said, adding that it also expects the compensation due from Boeing BA.N for the 737-MAX aircraft to bolster its finances.

 CAPA expects 250-300 planes to be grounded in the first half of the current fiscal year, while lessors may not be as patient as last year in allowing delayed repayments now air travel is resuming in places such as the United States and China.